andreabellome/astra-documentation/docs/matlab/Astrodynamics/Time conversions/date2mjd2000.md

 -4713.

 ## OUTPUT:
-mjd2000[1]  Date in MJD 2000.
+- mjd2000[1]  Date in MJD 2000.
 MJD2000 is defined as the number of days since 01-01-2000, 12:00 noon.
-See also mjd20002date.
-CALLED FUNCTIONS:
-date2jd
-AUTHOR:
-Nicolas Croisard, 16/02/2008, MATLAB, date2mjd2000.m
-CHANGELOG:
-03/03/2008, REVISION, Camilla Colombo
-22/04/2010, Camilla Colombo: Header and function name in accordance with guidlines.

 ## Function Signature
 ```matlab